Close printable page

 Cite this recommendation as:

 Massart, S. (2022) How do multiple host plants and virus species challenge aphid molecular machinery?.
-Peer Community In Infections, 100006. https://doi.org/10.24072/pci.infections.100006
+Peer Community in Infections, 100006. https://doi.org/10.24072/pci.infections.100006

 Recommendation